-484 European Commission, "Policy Coherence for Development, Accelerating progress towards attaining the Millennium Development Goals", COM(2005)134 final, Brussels, 12.4.2005, p.
-15. See also European Commission, "Policy Plan on Legal Migration", SEC(2005)1680, Brussels 21.12.2005, p.4.
+A policy designed in this respect should facilitate circular labour mobility (European Commission, "Policy Coherence for Development, Accelerating progress towards attaining the Millennium Development Goals", COM (2005) 134 final, Brussels, 12.4.2005, p.
+15. See also European Commission, "Policy Plan on Legal Migration", SEC(2005)1680, Brussels 21.12.2005, p.4).
+Volt will:

-- Commitments made should accommodate the outcome of such an analysis and mitigate the negative effects of increased labour mobility. - Support the active involvement of relevant stakeholders, such as employers and trade unions, when designing policy on temporary economic migration, both in Sending and Receiving States.
+- Actively assess the impact on the labour market of the Receiving and the Sending States to ensure a balance between the needs and demands.
+Commitments made should accommodate the outcome of such an analysis and mitigate the negative effects of increased labour mobility. - Support the active involvement of relevant stakeholders, such as employers and trade unions, when designing policy on temporary economic migration, both in Sending and Receiving States.